netvarun/2048-as-a-service/README.md

 ## GET /start

-Start a new game sessions.
+Start a new game session and returns a `session_id`.
-Returns a `session_id`.
 All sessions last a maximum of 1 hour.